GrungeElFz/Astro_Personal.Site/src/content/blog/post1.md

 ---
 title: "One Command Line: Create and Open Directories with Ease"
-description: "Streamline Directory Creation and Navigation with a Single ZSH Command"
+description: "Streamline Directory Creation and Navigation with a Single ZSH Command."
 pubDate: "June 24 2023"
 heroImage: "/Blog-Post1_Banner.png"
 ---